ghurabah93/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Edit tag

+**MSS**

+1. User finds a person
+2. AddressBook shows the said person
+3. User edit the tag name that associates the said person
+4. AddressBook confirms with user regarding the amended changes to the tag
+5. User confirms the amended changes to the tag
+6. AddressBook updates tag of said person according to the amended values <br>
+Use case ends.

+**Extensions**

+2a.
+The person entered by user is not found in AddressBook

+> 2a1.
+AddressBook shows an error message to inform the user that person is not found <br>

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.